 Successful SaaS companies track their MRR for two primary reasons:

 In the Saas business model you’re able to make accurate financial projections because of the subscriptions, and a large part of that is because MRR is relatively consistent and predictable.
 As you gain subsequent months of consistent revenue you can begin to model estimates of where you’ll be and then can plan your business accordingly.

 Measuring growth and momentum

 If you’re on the investor backed or take over the world track, the growth in your MRR on a month over month time period is absolutely critical.
-MRR is a key indicator of the growth of a SaaS business and the month over month growth percentages will clearly indicate whether you’re on a rocket ship or you’re still on the launchpad fueling.
+MRR is a key indicator of the growth of a SaaS business and the month over month growth percentages will clearly indicate whether you’re on a rocket ship gathering new customers and revenue or you’re still on the launchpad fueling.
 (We give some great advice on improving your MRR growth here)

 How to Calculate MRR?

 The simple way to calculate MRR is to take your Average Revenue per User (ARPU) on a monthly basis and then multiply it by the total number of users in a given month:

 Monthly ARPU x Total # of Monthly Users = Monthly Recurring Revenue